• Skip to primary navigation

 Using hash browns vs fresh potatoes - For this recipe, I recommend using frozen cubed hash brown potatoes, like Ore-Ida Diced Hash Brown Potatoes.
 You are welcome to use fresh or frozen potatoes for this recipe.
 Keep in mind that frozen potatoes will take a minute or two longer to cook than fresh potatoes.

 Fresh potato recommendations - If you'd like to dice up your own potatoes, I recommend yukon gold, red, or russet potatoes.
-Any of these will do well in a creamy potato soup.
-Keep in mind that the larger you dice your potatoes, the longer they'll take to cook.
+Any of these work well in a creamy potato soup.

 Test for doneness - I recommend keeping an eye on your soup and testing your potatoes by piercing one through with a fork.
 If the fork pierces through easily, your potatoes are done cooking.